NikhirMG/CardValidator/README.md

 ## Using Card Validator

 * You are most welcome to use the example cards in [Example_cards.txt](https://github.com/NikhirMG/CardValidator/blob/main/CardValidator/Example_cards.txt) to test this application.
+* Please note screenshots may differ from constant updates, all screenshots will be updated when all specifications in <a href="#roadmap">Roadmap</a> are met.

 ### The Welcome Page